tksh164/hci-lab/README.md

 ## External artifacts

 - The custom script `create-base-vhd.ps1` in this template downloads `Convert-WindowsImage.ps1` from [microsoft/MSLab](https://github.com/microsoft/MSLab) and uses it during the deployment.

+## License

+Copyright (c) 2022-present Takeshi Katano.
+All rights reserved.
+This software is released under the [MIT License](https://github.com/tksh164/hci-lab/blob/main/LICENSE).

+Disclaimer: The codes stored herein are my own personal codes and do not related my employer's any way.